chainstack/docs/docs/platform/view-node-resources-allocation.md

 * Node — the CPU, memory, and storage allocated to your Aptos node.

+Oasis Network:

+* Node — the CPU, memory, and storage allocated to your Oasis Network node.

 Gnosis Chain:

 * Node — the CPU, memory, and storage allocated to your Gnosis Chain node.